 Clinohypersthene (Mg, Fe)SiO3 Clinohypersthene has 20-50 mols per cent FeSiO3 and crystallizes in the monoclinic system.
 The habit is massive and the colour green to brown; H 5-6; SG 3.2-3.5 Localities.
 Occurs mainly in meteorites; from Broken Hill, New South Wales; Bon Accord quarry, Transvaal, South Africa.
 Treatment.
-Clean with dilute acid Hedenbergite CaFeSi2O6 Hedenbergite crystallizes in the monoclinic system and is usually found massive, lamellar, crystals are short prismatic.
-Twinning is common.
-The colour is brownish to greyish-green or black with a white or grey streak.
+Clean with dilute acid.

+Hedenbergite CaFeSi2O6 Hedenbergite crystallizes in the monoclinic system and is usually found massive; lamellar; crystals are short prismatic.
+Twinning is common, The colour is brownish to greyish-green or black with a white or grey streak.
 There is a vitreous lustre.
 Ferrohedenbergite has more iron than calcium.
 H 6; SG 3.5 Occurrence.
 Occurs in limestone contact zones, iron-rich metamorphic rocks and in granites.
 Localities.
-From California; Arizona; Colorado; Sweden; etc. Treatment.
-Clean with dilute acid.
-Pigeonite $(Mg, Fe^{2+}, Ca) (Mg, Fe^{2+}) [Si_2O_6]$ Pigeonite crystallizes in the monoclinic system, usually occuring as grains or micro-phenocrysts.
+From California; Arizona; Colorado: Sweden: etc.

+Pigeonite (Mg, Fe2+, Ca) (Mg, Fe2+)[Si2O6] Pigeonite crystallizes in the monoclinic system, usually occuring as grains or micro-phenocrysts.
 Crystals are short prismatic.
 The colour is brown to light purple or greenish to black.
 H 6; SG 3.3 - 3.4 Occurrence.
 Occurs in volcanic rocks, particularly in andesite and dacite.
 Localities.
 From Pigeon Point, Minnesota, and numerous other localities.
 Treatment.
 Clean with dilute acid.
 Jadeite NaAlSi2O6 Jadeite crystallizes in the monoclinic system, and, with nephrite, is one of the minerals to which the generic name jade

-Fight Tremoste from is given.
+Left: Radiating fibrous crystals of hedenbergite from Tuscany, Italy Right: Tremolite from Bagat, Ontario Below right: Bustamite from Broken Hill, New South Wales is given.
 It forms fine to coarse granular masses or alluvial boulders; crystals are rare but may be small elongated prismatic.
 The fracture is splintery and the mineral is very tough.
 The colour may vary from a translucent emerald-green (Imperial jade) to pale green, mauve, white, brown, yellow or grey.
 The lustre is vitreous, and the streak is colourless.
 Chloromelanite is a dark-green variety with black veining; maw-sit-sit is of similar appearance.
-H 6.5-7; SG 3.3; RI 1.66 Occurrence.
+H 6.5-7; SG 3.3; Occurrence.
 Occurs in serpentinites derived from olivine rock in Burma; from cherts in California (San Benito and Contra Costa counties); Tibet; Mexico; New Zealand; perhaps from Yunnan, China; etc. Treatment.
 Clean with dilute acid.
 Fashioning.
-Uses: cabochons, carvings, beads, etc, very rarely faceted; cleavage: poor prismatic; tough; heat sensitivity: Augite (Ca, Na) (Mg, Fe, Al) (Si, Al) 206 Augite crystallizes in the monoclinic system as short prismatic crystals or as compact masses or grains.
+Uses: cabochons, carvings, beads, etc, very rarely faceted; cleavage: poor prismatic; tough; heat sensitivity: Augite (Ca, Na) (Mg, Fe, AI) (Si, AI)2O6 Augite crystallizes in the monoclinic system as short prismatic crystals or as compact masses or grains.
 Twinning is common.
-The colour is brown, purple or black with a grevish-green streak.
+The colour is brown, purple or black with a greyish-green streak.
 The lustre is vitreous.
 Varieties include titanaugite and fassaite, rich in calcium oxide.
 H 5.5-6; SG 3.2-3.5 Occurrence.
 Of widespread occurrence in basic and ultrabasic igneous rocks and in some metamorphic rocks.